-Unwillingly thrust into marriage to England’s King Aethelred, Emma has given the king a son and heir, but theirs has never been a happy marriage.
-A beleaguered Aethelred, still haunted by his brother’s ghost, governs with an iron fist and a royal policy that embraces murder.
+Unwillingly thrust into marriage to England’s King Æthelred, Emma has given the king a son and heir, but theirs has never been a happy marriage.
+In The Price of Blood, Bracewell returns to 1006 when a beleaguered Aethelred, still haunted by his brother’s ghost, governs with an iron fist and a royal policy that embraces murder.

 The Price of Blood is the second instalment of the Emma of Normandy series which delves deeper into the Viking raids and the terrible consequences for the people of England.
 As Emma continues to struggle to find her place, she is continually sidelined by her husband who resents her meddling in his affairs but Emma refuses to be cowed.

 Aethelred, still haunted by the visions of his dead brother, sees enemies all around him and is becoming increasingly suspicious his eldest son, Athelstan, wants the throne for himself, hardly realising his son is actually coveting Emma.
 Seeing treachery around every corner, Aethelred deals with his enemies ruthlessly and buys the loyalty of others through selling his daughters in marriage.
 The king’s actions only serve to divide the English nobility at a time when they sorely need to unite if they are to defeat the fearsome Vikings who are intent on destroying everything in their path.